COILED COIL tutorial

 Aims of the tutorial

 This tutorial shows how to launch the coiled_coil mode1 implemented in ARCIMBOLDO_LITE2 in order to solve ab initio a 128 aminoacids structure at 2.5Å and analyse the output of the program.
-This example uses the ARCIMBOLDO_LITE version released on November 2018 trough CCP4/our website.
+This example uses the ARCIMBOLDO_LITE version released on November 2018 through CCP4/our website.

 Data tutorial